-HOW DOES THE DEPARTMENT OF BIOLOGICAL SCIENCES INTEND TO ASSESS STUDENT LEARNING OF THESE OUTCOMES IN BIOL1524?
+HOW DOES THE DEPARTMENT OF BIOLOGICAL SCIENCES INTEND TO ASSESS STUDENT LEARNING OF THESE OUTCOMES IN BIOL1543/BIOL1541L?

-BIOL1524 (Biological Principles) is an online lecture and laboratory course that mirrors the content of our University core class BIOL1543/BIOL1541L (Principles of Biology).
-The assessment process will be identical for BIOL1524 and it is for BIOL1543/1541L.
-The assessment consists of a pre-test at the start of the semester followed by a post-test near the end of the semester.
-Assessment exams included 42 questions composed and agreed upon by the faculty teaching BIOL1524.
-The questions were designed to be overarching and related to broad thematic components of the course.
+The assessment consists of a pre-test in each course at the start of the semester followed by a post-test near the end of the semester.
+Assessment exams included 42 questions composed and agreed upon by the faculty teaching BIOL1543.
+The questions for each exam were designed to be overarching and related to broad thematic components of each of the courses.
 Analysis of student performance will be based on overall performance on the exam, not on the individual questions.
 The same assessment exam will be used for multiple semesters so that performance over time can be compared.